Is the Fourth Industrial Revolution imposing challenges to Manufacturers?

 Salesforce includes the entire set of capabilities that fit today’s current manufacturing business needs.
 Sales Cloud, Service Cloud, Marketing Cloud, development power of Force.com, mobile skills of Salesforce1, manufacturing-oriented 3rd party applications on AppExchange, and integration capabilities with Mulesoft.

 Having great products is not just enough, listening to customers and creating enjoyable experiences is the need of the hour.
 Eight out of 10 customers say that the experience a company provides is as crucial as the product or service.
-Fourth Industrial technologies like Artificial Intelligence and Internet of Things enable businesses to create exceptional customer experiences.
+Fourth Industrial technologies like Artificial Intelligence and the Internet of Things enable businesses to create exceptional customer experiences.

 Salesforce helps businesses of all sizes adopt a customer-centric approach.
 Salesforce puts customers at the center of every business, from sales to marketing to service.
 Salesforce helps the manufacturer to pay close attention to their customers, build one-on-one personal experience, and suggest recommendations based on customer journeys.
 This personalized and relevant engagement is starting to play a crucial differentiator for manufacturers.